 Earnings Information and Career Outlook

-As of May 2014, there were 173,300 professional musicians and singers employed in the United States, according to the BLS.
+As of May 2018, there were 187,600 professional musicians and singers employed in the United States, according to the BLS.
 There are many factors that can affect how much musical entertainers are paid, including whether they are self-employed or whether they work in an orchestra or band.
-According to the BLS, the median hourly wage for musicians and singers was $24.20 as of 2015.
-The BLS reports a 3% growth rate for musicians and singers between 2014 and 2024.
+In May 2018, the BLS reported that musicians in the 90th percentile or higher earned $73.34 or more per hour, whereas the bottom 10th percentile earned $10.40 or less per hour.
+The BLS reports no growth for musicians and singers through 2018.

 The BLS states that professional musicians must have a significant amount of training to do their job.
 One option is to work and study with a professional musician.
 This type of training can begin when aspiring musicians are young.